jaaamessszzz/PyRosettaInteractiveLabs/README.md

 **Note: The notebooks in this repository are a work in progress!**

-This repository containts Interactive Jupyter notebooks to demonstrate essential protein design concepts using PyRosetta and PyMOL.
+This repository contains Interactive Jupyter notebooks to demonstrate essential protein design concepts using PyRosetta and PyMOL.
 A basic knowledge of proteins is assumed.

 These notebooks are being developed by James Lucas for UC Berkeley BIOENG C219 Protein Engineering.